Skip to content

 What's happening under the hood

-Each option's total cost is computed; the lowest is the recommended option.
+Each option's total cost is computed; the lowest is the lowest-cost option.
 Savings shown are against the next-cheapest option.
 The formula is listed in full below.
 If the number looks off, you can retrace the calculation by hand — that's the point of showing the working.

 Using this without guilt